-Whilst there is no substitute to a professional bike fit (as this takes into muscular limitation and flexibility issues and is done in motion so is the most accurate way to fit the bike) here are some simple pointers that you can do yourself at home to get your bike set up closer to being correct and hence more comfortable.
+Whilst there is no substitute to a professional bike fit (as this takes into muscular limitation and flexibility issues and is done in motion so is the most accurate way to fit the bike) here are some simple pointers.
+You can do these yourself at home to get your bike set up closer to being correct and more comfortable.
 This will in turn make you a faster and more efficient cyclist.

 Most people who start cycling have their saddle too low which I think stems from the thought that they think they need to be able to touch the floor but this is not the case.
 At best you may be on tip toes while still on the saddle, it is more important to have the correct knee bend while cycling to prevent injury.
 As a good starting point I would suggest that you want to set your saddle height so your heel can just touch the pedal spindle with a dead straight leg thus meaning when you place your foot correctly on the pedal then you will have sufficient natural bend at your knee.